 Favorite quote: “People are afraid of looking at and being with each other.
 They’re afraid of—and paradoxically long for—honest, loving and ordinary conversation.”

 This book feels like: A warm cup of hot cocoa, with extra marshmallows, and a fire crackling in the background.

-These pages are practically brimming with girl power.
-Cerulo and Mazur speak with work wives who’ve created thriving businesses across a myriad of fields and demonstrate how empowered female friendships can run the business world.
-The book dives into a range of topics vital to successful partnerships, such as being co-bosses, tackling disagreements, dealing with money and accommodating motherhood and leaves readers with a roadmap to fruitful work wife relationships in business. #YouCanSitWithUs
+The pages of this self-improvement book are practically brimming with girl power.
+Cerulo and Mazur speak with work wives who’ve created thriving businesses and careers across myriad fields and demonstrate how empowered female friendships can run the business world.
+The book dives into a range of topics critical to building a successful partnership, “such as being co-bosses, tackling disagreements, dealing with money and accommodating motherhood,” according to the book description.
+Plus, it leaves readers with a roadmap to fruitful work-wife relationships in business.

 Best time to read this book: With a bottle of Merlot and your best gal pals on FaceTime.

-A memoir, this novel chronicles a series of weekly visits Albom made to his former sociology professor Morrie Schwartz, as Schwartz gradually loses his life to ALS.
+A memoir, this novel chronicles a series of weekly visits Albom made to his former sociology professor Morrie Schwartz, as Schwartz gradually loses his life to amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease.
 Their bond is beautifully honest and reminds readers how human connection is at the core of a fulfilled life.
 In his final weeks, Morrie unloads some hard-won nuggets of wisdom on what happiness is and how to ensure your life is a life worth living.

 Some friendly advice: If you’re a crier, have tissues nearby.